This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 every RDBMS products are doing lots of operation in the background to just an open and close Database Connection.

 Every Database Connection requires some amount of Memory and CPU utilization.
 There is N number of different buffer settings for various RDBMS products.

-There are also different approaches to manage database connections like: Connection pooling, Persistent connections.
+There are also different approaches to manage database connections like Connection pooling, Persistent connections.

-We should increase the size of this buffer, when each connection requires sequential scan for MyISAM tables.
+We should increase the size of this buffer when each connection requires sequential scan for MyISAM tables.

-For other storage engines, it also uses for indexing, bulk insert into partitions and caching result of nested queries.
+For other storage engines, it also uses for indexing, bulk insert into partitions and caching the result of nested queries.